Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Platanaceae >>> Platanus wrightii

 Photo © by Michael J. Plagens

-Every sycamore presents a unique visual history a of it's survival battles.
-Twisted and gnarled branches.
-Dead limbs.
-Hollowed trunks and numerous nest hole cavities.
+Every sycamore presents a unique visual history of it's survival battles: Twisted and gnarled branches; dead limbs; hollowed trunks and numerous nest hole cavities.
 The smooth white bark gives it a very stately look.

-Photo by mike plagens hosted at Wikimedia.
-Click to view full size
+Photo by mike plagens also hosted at Wikimedia.

 Close-up of sycamore trunk showing drilled holes made by the Red-naped Sapsucker (Sphyrapicus nuchalis), a kind of woodpecker.
 Sycamore trees are not a prefered host for sapsucker drilling.
 Normally these woodpeckers make the holes then return again and again as the oozing sap provides food and attracts insects which also serve as food.
-Cottonwoods are a more common tree for sapsuckers to use.
+Cottonwoods are a more common tree for sapsuckers to use in Arizona.

 LEAVES: Leaves are hand shaped and can be up to 30 cm across.
 Young leaves are velvety, esp. beneath.